gasilva/dataAndModelsCovid19/README.md

 The matematical Models are based in Lotka-Volterra equations, it is like a predator-prey type of model.

+A simple mathematical description of the spread of a disease in a population is the so-called SIR model, which divides the (fixed) population of N individuals into three "compartments" which may vary as a function of time, t:

+- S(t) are those susceptible but not yet infected with the disease;
+- I(t) is the number of infectious individuals;
+- R(t) are those individuals who have recovered from the disease and now have immunity to it.

+The SIR model describes the change in the population of each of these compartments in terms of two parameters, β and γ. β describes the effective contact rate of the disease: an infected individual comes into contact with βN other individuals per unit time (of which the fraction that are susceptible to contracting the disease is S/N). γ is the mean recovery rate: that is, 1/γ is the mean period of time during which an infected individual can pass it on.

+The differential equations describing this model were first derived by Kermack and McKendrick [Proc.
+R. Soc.
+A, 115, 772 (1927)]:

 #### SIR - Suscetible, Infected and Recovered Model

 ![](https://user-images.githubusercontent.com/7212952/77828643-775e6a80-70fb-11ea-8428-73d7a2f176a8.gif)